B1zguy/Resumation-Automation-v3/README.md

 I think I've realised I never needed it for this project yet just going to leave it in for now.
 Couldn't get 'poetry run resumation' to work but program will run with _poetry run python main.py_.

 ### Preparation
+&emsp; &ndash; &nbsp; Open `resume-test.indd` in InDesign.
+Doublecheck the placeholders 'OPENING' and 'COMPANY' are written.
+Be mindful that the ExtendScript script will attempt to automate any open document.

-Paste Seek URLs in `jobs.csv`.
+&emsp; &ndash; &nbsp; Paste Seek URLs in `jobs.csv`.
 One each line.

 ### To run